Take Them My Kingdom (Jesus, Jobs and Justice)

 Many whites have a difficult time embracing justice for all.
-Above, we stated that many whites practice white supremacy and constructed a legal system that brutally enslaved and stripped African Americans of dignity and humanity.
+Above, we stated that many whites practice white supremacy and constructed a system that brutally enslaved and stripped African Americans of dignity and humanity.
 It was only after Jesus moved white Christian abolitionists to demand justice for enslaved African Americans were white slaveholders forced to dismantle slavery vis-à-vis a horrific civil war.

-Many white slaveholders were unbowed, nevertheless, even after the civil war.
-They refused to show justice to the newly freed African American citizens and instead enacted Jim Crow laws to segregate and oppress them.
+Many southern white slaveholders were unbowed, nevertheless, even after the civil war.
+They refused justice to the newly freed African American citizens and instead enacted Jim Crow laws to segregate and oppress them.
 This awful Jim Crow system lasted another hundred years until once again God used His church via the civil rights movement to dismantle Jim Crow.

 The fight for justice never ends, despite having had a black president, because some whites fear the changing demographics of America.
 They are determined to “take America back” or “Make America great again” thru such tactics as mass incarceration, voter suppression, and attacks on affirmative action.